Mahmoud Hemida: Career

-Mahmoud's acting career began with performances on television in 1986, he received his first starring role in a TV series by the director Ahmed Khadr, where his performance had been impressed by those working and interested in the film industry in Egypt..
-Then he participated in the series (Harat Al Shurafa) and (Al Wassiyah) and (Abyad W Eswed) alongside movie star Salah Zulfikar in 1989, his performance in that last series drew a lot of praise and acclaim for his talents and marked the beginning of his rise as a star.
+Mahmoud's acting career began with performances on television in 1986, he received his first starring role in a TV series by the director Ahmed Khadr, where his performance had been impressed by those working and interested in the film industry in Egypt.
+Then he participated in the series (Harat Al Shurafa) and (Al Wassiyah) and (Abyad W Eswed) alongside Salah Zulfikar in 1989, his performance in that last series drew a lot of praise and acclaim for his talents and marked the beginning of his rise as a star.

 The start of Mahmoud's cinematic career began with his performing a leading role alongside Ahmed Zaki in the film (Al Embrator) in 1990.
 Mahmoud has also founded a production company that has released several films including “Janat Al Shayytan”.

 Mahmoud founded an (entertainment) magazine titled “Al Fann Al Sabeaa” which was the first Arabic, cinematic, printed magazine to be specialized in the Cinema industry in the Middle East.